SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

    During the execution of a script you can use the *extern* function to call any global *AutoHotkey* object in the current process.
 Example: extern("showMessage")("Hello World!").
 Beside calling functions, *extern* can also be used to access any global variable in that process.

-   For interfacing with the current simulation, a special *Lua* module named "Session" is available.
-This module provides several global objects, which can be used to query the current state of the car, information about the standings and so on.
-Please see this [reference card for this module](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Module) and a sample how to use it.
+   Beside the *builtin* functions described above, additional modules are available, which can be loaded on demand.
+They can be used to interface with the current simulation and session.
+Please see the [reference cards for these modules](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Script-Modules) and several examples how to use them.

 As you can see, defining individual actions is really an expert topic and requires some programming skills when using rules and/or scripts.
 Therefore it may be no option for the casual user, and even for the experienced programmer it will require some knowledge about the inner workings.
 If you want to use this feature, I can offer a personal introduction and coaching as part of the Patreon membership.
 However, when using the *Action Type* "Controller Function", even the technically non-experienced users can achieve impressive results.
 Here is a corresponding example: